wusai2333/trib/doc/labs.md

 ## Lab Roadmap

 - **Lab 1**.
-Reimplement the Tribbler service, split the logic into a stateless front-end and a key-value pair back-end.
-The front-end will call the back-end via RPC.
-When this lab is done, we should have a scalable front-end design, where they can serve on multiple hosts concurrently; the back-end will still be a single one.
+Wrap the key-value pair service interface with RPC, so that a remote client can call the service via network connections.
 - **Lab 2**.
-We scale up the key-value pair back-ends by hashing the keys.
-The challenge for this part would be how to merge and sort the Tribbles from multiple back-ends without maintaining a global clock.
+Reimplement the Tribbler service, split the current Tribbler logic into a stateless scalable front-end and a key-value pair scalable back-end.
+The front-ends will call the back-ends via RPC that is implemented in Lab 1.
+When this lab is done, we should have a both the front-end and the back-end scalable.
 - **Lab 3**.
 We make the back-end fault-tolerent, by using distributed hash table and replications.
 As a result, at the end of this lab, back-end servers can join, leave, or be killed, without breaking